quintype/malibu/tutorial/subdomain.md

 - The first thing as you need to do is create a subdomain , Contact [Quintype Support](support@quintype.com) for creating a list of subdomain.

-- Configure list of subdomains in secret-mode of **Bold** and fill all the necessary fields like submain , section mapping, menu group and home collection etc as shown in below picture. you may contact [Quintype Support](support@quintype.com) team if you don't have access.
+- Configure list of subdomains in secret-mode of **Bold** and fill all the necessary fields like name, domain url , section mapping, menu group, and home collection, etc. Shown in the below picture.
+You may contact [Quintype Support](support@quintype.com) team if you don't have access.

 ![Bold Secret mode]({{"images/bold-secret-mode.png" | absolute_url}})

-- As soon as you will configure subdomain in bold you should able to see the subdomain slug in config API of skectches. ex - https://ace-web.qtstage.io/api/v1/config
+- As soon as you configure the subdomain in Bold, you should able to see the subdomain slug in the config API of sketches. ex - https://ace-web.qtstage.io/api/v1/config

-- Now the last step is to map your subdomains with the app, go to *publisher.yml* file and change *subdomain* with your actual subdomain url.
+- Now the last step is to map your subdomains with the app, go to *publisher.yml* file, and change *subdomain* with your actual subdomain URL.

-In our *config/publisher.yml* we have domain_mapping field, you need to change it with actual subdomain name
+In our *config/publisher.yml* we have a domain_mapping field you need to change it with the actual subdomain name

 ```javascript